 - 1. Infectious diseases are a global threat, with recent outbreaks of Avian Flu H5N1, Ebola, and Zika Virus making headlines worldwide. - 2.
 Have a transformative learning experience at LSTM - develop curiosity, discover new areas that excite you, and deepen your understanding in areas vou'd like to be an expert in and opportunities for research overseas as part of your dissertation. - 3.
 Raise your critical awareness of global health priorities and the research underpinning them.
-We will also work with you to publish your dissertation research in peer reviewed journals.journals.
+We will also work with you to publish your dissertation research in peer reviewed journals.

-This programme focuses on the diagnosis, management, and control of the most prevalent diseases in developing countries, with particular reference to high burden diseases such as tuberculosis, HIV, malaria, respiratory infections, and diarrhoea.
-Emphasis is also given to the development of research skills applicable to a wide range of problems in clinical and epidemiological settings.
-Following the taught component, participants complete a dissertation including a period of applied research either overseas or in Liverpool.
+This programme develops research skills that are applicable to a wide range of problems in clinical and epidemiological settings.
+Emphasis is given to the scientific and empiric evidence for diagnosis, management and control of the most prevalent diseases in developing countries, with particular reference to high burden diseases such as tuberculosis, HIV and malaria, from a public health and clinical perspective.
+This Masters programme does not include a clinical attachment or teaching at the bedside.
 The programme is offered within a dynamic research-led environment and its content is informed by the cutting-edge research activities of the academic staff.
 It is designed to enable the professional development of the student, to be relevant to students from both the UK and overseas, and to promote approaches to study that will enable graduates to continue their learning into the future.
+Following the taught component, students complete a dissertation including a period of applied research either overseas or in Liverpool.